Moritz-Bergemann/efficient-transformer-uda/ai-team/pipeline_notes.md

 - We need to add a "train only domain classifier" functionality to make sure we can train on the target set
 - All of this should then be pretty reusable for the cross-attention experiments.

-## Creating a custom Model fully for Domain Adversarial
+## Should we create a custom model parent class fully for Domain Adversarial Training?
 This lets us do the following cool things:
 - Properly calculate DA loss + seg loss (rather than hacking it)
   - Doing it for this reason!
 And others I've already forgotten.